 For this project, you will create a single object using at least 75 small modular shapes.
 You may find you need far more than 75 to create your work – maybe you need 500!

 A “module” is a repeatable form that you combine to make something larger.

 You will make the modules with clay in the wet stage, fire the individual parts, then assemble the object after the firing to create a unique form.
+The modules will not be glazed, so the color you bring into the project will be in the form of the stained clay only.
+The modules will be fired to cone 6 in the electric kiln.
 The assembly must connect the modules into one complete form using wire, string, epoxy, fishing line, or anything else that binds the modules together.

 The “modules” can vary by length, color, and thickness, but should be the same basic form.
 For example: if your module is a small hollow tube of clay, all of your units (or “modules”) should be hollow tubes of clay, even if they are different lengths or thickness.

 The following images are some examples of work made in this style.

 In this video, Brian Harper explains the project in detail.